-Remember, an effective call-to-action button is one that clearly states the next steps for the user.
+Remember, a compelling call-to-action button is one that clearly states the next steps for the user.
 So the copy or message you convey on the button should be simple to understand, but at the same time, compelling to read.

 2. Maintain consistency in Call To Action Button color

 You could continually experiment using different colored call-to-action buttons.
-But at any given point in time, it is important to maintain consistency.
+But at any given point in time, it is essential to maintain consistency.

 Simply put, if you decide to use ‘yellow’ as your call-to-action button color, make sure all collaterals follow the same.
-Be it your website or a promotional email, they should both use the same call-to-action button color.
-This improves the recall of the next steps a user is supposed to take on seeing the call-to-action button, making them more likely to convert on it.
+Be it your website or a promotional email; they should both use the same call-to-action button color.
+It improves the recall of the next steps a user is supposed to take on seeing the call-to-action button, making them more likely to convert on it.

 For instance, we always follow the ‘blue’ color on our blogs, website, landing pages, emails, and mobile messages.
-This consistency helps in creating a static image in your users’ minds so that whenever they see that color they can relate it to your brand.
+This consistency helps create a static image in your users’ minds so that whenever they see that color, they can relate it to your brand.

 3. Understand what size fits and where

 A call-to-action button is meant to draw attention.
-But that does not mean it jumps at the reader so much that the rest of your message gets lost.
-Or makes them feel you’re being pushy with your demands.
+But that does not mean it jumps at the reader so much that the rest of your message gets lost or makes them feel you’re pushy with your demands.

-The right size of a call-to-action button should be ‘not too big’ and definitely ‘not too small’.
+The right size of a call-to-action button should be ‘not too big and not too small.’

 4. Know where to place the Call To Action button